 Advanced Strengths Assessment Tools

 These final two tools provide more comprehensive insights into strengths, with much more emphasis on dealing with weaknesses and the risks of over playing strengths than the other tools.
-This means that they can be applied in many different ways, such as 1:1 performance coaching, team effectiveness work, leadership development and career development.
+This makes them much more useful.
+They are powerful tools in 1:1 performance coaching, team effectiveness work, and leadership or career development.

 Tool 4: Strengths Profile

-Insightful strengths tool that examines strength usage, giving a powerful SWOT analysis which identifies realised and unrealised strengths, learned behaviours and weaknesses from 60 unique strengths.
-A key feature of Strengths Profile is the way it differentiates between strengths that you are using and those you are not, which makes it really easy to know how to play to your strengths more.
+Insightful strengths tool that examines strength usage.
+It gives a powerful SWOT analysis which identifies realised and unrealised strengths, learned behaviours and weaknesses from 60 unique strengths.
+A key feature of Strengths Profile is the way it differentiates between strengths that you are using and those you are not.
+This makes it really easy to know how to play to your strengths more.

-Cappfinity, who publish the Strengths Profile, have recently launched a free ‘Starter Profile’ version of the report which details key strengths, learned behaviours and top weakness.
+Cappfinity, who publish the Strengths Profile, have recently launched a free ‘Starter Profile’ version of the report.
+It details key strengths, learned behaviours and top weakness.

 Tool 5: Strengths Scope

 A suite of strengths reports built around 24 strengths across four categories: Emotional, Relational, Thinking and Execution.
-The report provides a handy snapshot into your ‘Significant 7’ strengths as well as further information about how to manage the risk of over playing your strengths.
+The report provides a handy snapshot into your ‘Significant 7’ strengths and advice about how to manage the risk of over playing your strengths.

 What Advanced Strengths Tools are ideal for: